inasafe/inasafe/docs/source/developer-docs/platform_windows.rst

 ============================

-In this document we will walk you through the different activities you will need to do as a windows developer wishing to work on the RIAB codebase.
+In this document we will walk you through the different activities you will need to do as a windows developer wishing to work on the InaSAFE codebase.

 Installation of version control tools
 -------------------------------------